A Practical Approach to Interval Refinement for math.h/cmath Functions

-\levelthree{Using Precision Guarantees When Available} When the target mathematical library comes equipped with information on the maximum errors for each function, such information can be used to determine safe approximations of the glitch parameters required by our algorithms.
-Given a function and an architecture, the maximum error is measured in ULP and can be used as an upper bound for the maximal depth of the glitches $w_M$.
-Given an interval $[x_l, x_u]$, in absence of more precise information, the cardinality of the floating-point interval $[x_l, x_u]$ is an upper bound to the maximum width of the glitches and, of course $x_l$ and $x_u$ are safe approximations of where the glitches begin and end, respectively.
+\levelthree{Precision Guarantees} When the mathematical library comes equipped with information on the maximum errors for each function (see, e.g., the HA and LA accuracy modes of the Intel Math Kernel Library), such information can be used to determine safe approximations of the required glitch parameters.
+Recent developments enable the automatic proof of error bounds of \texttt{math.h}/\texttt{cmath} implementations \cite{Harrison00a,Harrison00b,LeeSA18}.
+We can thus expect more and more implementations will provide provably correct error bounds that we can directly exploit for program verification.
+In fact, given a function and an architecture, the maximum error is measured in ULP and can be used as an upper bound for the maximal depth of the glitches $w_M$.
+Given an interval $[x_l, x_u]$, the cardinality of the floating-point interval $[x_l, x_u]$ is an upper bound to the maximum width of the glitches and, of course $x_l$ and $x_u$ are safe approximations of where the glitches begin and end.
 Finally, setting $n_{\mathrm{g}} > 1$ allows us to call the indirect propagation algorithms to refine the interval $[x_l, x_u]$ of the function domain with respect to a given interval $[y_l, y_u]$ of the function range.
-Even with such a rough information on the glitches, the algorithms would allow us to refine the interval $[x_l, x_u]$ using the logarithmic searches ($\logsearchlb$ and $\logsearchub$) and returning $[x'_l, x'_u] \sseq [x_l, x_u]$ such that $f(x'_l)$ is smaller than $y_l$ by more than $w_M$ ULPs and $f(x'_u)$ is bigger than $y_u$ by more than $w_M$ ULPs.
-Therefore, the cardinality of the resulting refined interval is strictly related to the speed of growth of the considered function.
-For future work, we intend to investigate how information on the maximum error, coupled with the knowledge of the function and of the interval to be refined, allow computing sound and tight bounds to the width of glitches on that interval.
+Even with such rough information on the glitches, the algorithms would allow us to refine the interval $[x_l, x_u]$ using the logarithmic searches ($\logsearchlb$) and returning $[x'_l, x'_u] \sseq [x_l, x_u]$ such that $f(x'_l)$ is smaller than $y_l$ by more than $w_M$ ULPs and $f(x'_u)$ is bigger than $y_u$ by more than $w_M$ ULPs.
+Therefore, the cardinality of the resulting refined interval is related to the growth speed of the considered function.
+For future work, we intend to investigate how information on the maximum error, coupled with the knowledge of the function and of the interval to be refined, allows computing sound and tight bounds to the width of glitches on that interval.